Therapy Approaches at EK Mental Health Counseling

 Trauma treatment may include EMDR, prolonged exposure therapy, mindfulness-based therapy, and other evidence-based approaches depending on the person's symptoms and goals.

-How do I know which therapy approach is right for me?
+How do I know which therapy approach fits me?

 The best therapy approach depends on your symptoms, diagnosis, goals, and preferences.
 A therapist can help determine whether structured, skills-based, trauma-focused, or mindfulness-based treatment is the best fit.